-Brad is a senior writer for Bloomberg Businessweek.
-Over the last few years, he’s authored over a dozen cover stories on companies such as Apple, Google, Amazon, Yahoo, Twitter, Facebook and the Chinese search firm Baidu.
+Brad is senior executive editor for technology at Bloomberg News, where he oversees a team of 50 reporters and editors that cover high-tech companies, startups and internet trends around the world.
+Over the last few years, as a writer for Bloomberg Businessweek, he’s authored over two dozen cover stories on companies such as Apple, Google, Amazon, Yahoo, Twitter, Facebook and the Chinese internet juggernauts Didi, Tencent and Baidu.
 When he’s not attempting to deconstruct the high-tech firms charting our future, he has written about beleaguered domestic airlines, weaponized drone warplanes, the retail giant Costo, and traced the deceptions of an international con-artist and alleged murderer.
 Brad joined Businessweek from the New York Times, where he had been a reporter since 2006.
-He covered Internet trends, as well as Silicon Valley’s biggest companies from the newspaper’s San Francisco bureau.
-In addition to writing for the paper, he wrote a weekly column, Ping, and was a founding writer of the paper’s technology blog, Bits.
-From 1998 to 2006, Brad served as the Silicon Valley Correspondent for Newsweek magazine, writing for the technology and business sections of the magazine and authoring a regular online column.

 Brad graduated from Columbia University in 1993 and is originally from Cleveland, Ohio.
-He lives in San Francisco with his twin daughters.
+He lives in the San Francisco Bay Area.

 Interested in booking Brad Stone to speak at your next event?

 Contact Hachette Speakers Bureau.